 The children’s non-fiction genre is exploding with innovative content and creative book titles to hook young readers.
 Want to keep up with the competition?
 Read on!
-Now this is writing for children so before brainstorming flex those creative writing muscles, tickle your funny bone, break out the coloured pens and regress to your seven-year-old self.… Read More How to generate children’s non-fiction titles that stand out from the crowd.
+A title always speaks to the child reader.
+A title should be original and memorable.
+A title indicates the genre and content of the book.
+A title suggests the… Read More How to generate children’s non-fiction titles that stand out from the crowd.

 This is the third year I have completed Tara Lazarre’s StoryStorm Challenge to generate 30 new story ideas (one a day) in the month of January.
 Though Tara’s challenge is focused primarily on picture books, I use the month to generate ideas for board books, non-fiction, young fiction and even MG and the odd YA… Read More Evaluating Ideas after StoryStorm 2020

 If you are a writer of picture books, young fiction, children’s chapter books or short stories and poems, you are probably someone who has lots of story ideas.
 If you’ve been writing for many years or taken part in StoryStorm and the PB 12×12 challenge, you may have hundreds!
 Where do you write them down?… Read More How to store and Sort your Story Ideas